 This passage is associated with Epiphany in both eastern and western Christianity and is traditionally read and expounded upon at that time.

-The priest was somewhat taken aback, because he had never realized that before!
+The pastor was somewhat taken aback, because, even though that’s obvious, he had never noticed that before!

 So now you know a good trivia question about the Bible.